Circulation / Reserve

 Alumni, Continuing Education students, PLA members, and Brookville residents are allowed

-file, and the student must bring their ID card when checking out books.
+Circulation will keep the form on file.
+Students must bring their LIU ID cards when checking out books.

 LIU Students, Faculty, and Staff need only their ID card to check out books.

 They can access all of the library's online resources with the same username and password that they use for their

 Other users, who are affiliated with LIU, but do not receive a University ID number,